The Best Things To Buy At Skims, According to Editors

 Regarding the boy shirts, Alexandra previously wrote, "I would like to frolic around my apartment in these until the end of time."
 I, too, enjoy their fitted stretchiness and found that you can definitely size down with this material, but that your true size offers a more relaxed fit.
 Regarding the other best-selling cotton jersey Cheeky Tanga style, Alexandra has said that they give "the full Kardashian fantasy," explaining, "the triangular silhouette makes me feel like these underwear were made to be seen."

 But the maxi dress isn't the only Soft Lounge item that should be on your radar.
-During the fall and winter, consider the popular long-sleeve version for an elevated day-to-night look.
-Or cozy up in other ribbed bestsellers like the tank tops or boxers.
+During the winter, consider the popular long-sleeve version for an elevated day-to-night look.
+Or cosy up in other ribbed bestsellers like the tank tops or boxers.

 But the maxi dress isn't the only Soft Lounge item that should be on your radar.
-During the fall and winter, consider the popular long-sleeve version for an elevated day-to-night look.
-Or cozy up in other ribbed bestsellers like the tank tops or boxers.
+During the winter, consider the popular long-sleeve version for an elevated day-to-night look.
+Or cosy up in other ribbed bestsellers like the tank tops or boxers.

 AdvertisementADVERTISEMENT